Roofing dumpster rental in Albany

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three to five tons before underlayment, so the hooklift truck routes the load to a roofing dumpster with lower side walls to cap the weight limit on a single pickup.
-How does that translate to a 10-yard?
+The three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, so the hooklift truck routes carefully to cap at the weight limit on one pickup.
+How does that translate to a 10-yard dumpster?
+The walls stay lower than a construction can, keeping the tonnage inside the legal haul-out.

 Driveway Placement for Roofing Crew Workflow